nnonickreal/open-qore/README.md

 an open-source toolkit to patch, modify, and enhance the firmware of soundcore q-series headphones, with future support for other models planned.

-> **note:** this project is my personal journey into the world of hardware reverse-engineering and embedded systems. it was created by a teenager and i'm learning as i go. expect bugs, mistakes, and lots of fun. all contributions and advice are welcome!
+> **note:** this project is my personal journey into the world of hardware reverse-engineering and embedded systems. expect bugs, mistakes, and lots of fun. all contributions and advice are welcome!

 <p align="center">
   <a href="https://github.com/nnonickreal/OpenQore"><img src="https://img.shields.io/badge/status-in%20development-orange?style=for-the-badge" alt="Status"></a>